genarobasulto/Project-Dynamics-of-Bargaining-Power/README.md

-# Project-Dynamics-of-Bargaining-Power
+# Project: Dynamics of Bargaining Power
 This is the repository for the project Dynamics of Bargaining Power.
-Alll the numeric excercises will be upload here.
+All the numeric excercises will be upload here.